-- > Break times will be staggered to reduce congestion and contact. - Hand cleaning facilities or hand sanitiser is provided at the entrance and exit of staff room and should be used by all staff when entering and leaving the area. - A seating arrangement where staff sit 2 metres apart from each other whilst eating and avoid all physical contact with colleagues. - Tables are cleared, cleaned and disinfected between each use and sitting by person using the table. - > All rubbish will be disposed in a suitable bin. - If the staff room is at capacity and you want to get tea/coffee/water to bring back to your desk, this is permitted, wear your mask while in the staff room.
+- > Break times will be staggered to reduce congestion and contact. - Hand cleaning facilities or hand sanitiser is provided at the entrance and exit of staff room and should be used by all staff when entering and leaving the area. - A seating arrangement where staff sit 2 metres apart from each other whilst eating and avoid all physical contact with colleagues. - Tables are cleared, cleaned and disinfected between each use and sitting by person using the table. - > All rubbish will be disposed in a suitable bin. - ➢ If the staff room is at capacity and you want to get tea/coffee/water to bring back to your desk, this is permitted, wear your mask while in the staff room. - A newly designated outside staff area has been set up at the end of the therapy corridor for staff working in this area.
+Please make sure that all tables are cleared, cleaned and disinfected between each use and sitting by person using the table.
+Keep social distancing in mind even when outdoors.